hakuna16/Kafka-Tutorials/docs/Kafka-data loss.md

 - The replica of the leader is called `leader replica` and others are called as `follower replica`.

 When the failure will happen then first Zoopeker will be notified and it will assign the other broker as the new leader using controler node.
+The leader assignment is done by the controller node which is part of the cluster.

 ## In-Sync Replica(ISR)
 - Represents the number of replica in sync with each other in the cluster